cricketer training

 Play some real tournaments

-As discussed above, the fundamental step to becoming a cricketer includes practice, proper guidance, and more practice.
+s discussed above, the fundamental step to becoming a cricketer includes practice, proper guidance, and more practice.
 Once you start training professionally at a cricket academy, the next step should be trying out your skills in real life.
 In other words, you need to participate in tournaments to test your abilities from time to time.
 The best you can do is get selected for your school or college cricket team and play matches.
+Participating in private cricket tournaments can also enhance your profile and provide the competitive exposure necessary for advancement in the sport.
+Additionally, participating in local tournaments is crucial for gaining practical experience and exposure, which are essential for developing your skills and progressing in cricket.

 Also Read: Beast Mode- How modern cricket bats enabled power hitting?